 - Short-term closed mortgage: A one-year closed term allows you to renegotiate your rate annually while enjoying lower closed mortgage rates.

-- Home equity line of credit (HELOC): Gives you a revolving credit limit to access extra funds when needed.
+- Home equity line of credit: Gives you a revolving credit limit to access extra funds when needed.
 You repay the interest monthly.

 - Private mortgage: Borrow from a private lender or individual investor for custom mortgage terms and rates if you qualify.